10 Reasons Peter Gabriel's 'Solsbury Hill' Is One of the Greatest Songs of All Time

 It's a brilliant, understated through-thread for the composition: A moment of true fear and excitement, the onomatopoeic triplets resounding far greater than a more literal "my heart beating so fast" possibly could've.
 When performing the song live, Gabriel's drummer echoes the "boom"s himself; it's kinda redundant, since each word already echoes so loudly.

 6. The guitar zooms.
 "Solsbury Hill" only builds in subtle ways.
-The song hits the round running -- launching right into its primary guitar riff, with its groove is already in cruise control by the end of the first measure -- and it stays relatively consistent throughout its runtime, with Gabriel and legendary producer Bob Ezrin merely adding thin layers of drums and synths for texture.
+The song hits the ground running -- launching right into its primary guitar riff, with its groove already in cruise control by the end of the first measure -- and it stays relatively consistent throughout its runtime, with Gabriel and legendary producer Bob Ezrin merely adding thin layers of drums and synths for texture.
 But following the final verse and semi-chorus, a distorted guitar slide zooms in like a jet passing unexpectedly overhead, sending a chill down the song's spine -- a moment of release well worth the three minutes of acoustic tension leading up to it.

 7. The outro yelping.
 The song closes by fading out on its central groove, though by then it's added enough new coats of flute, guitar and synth that it sounds more celebratory than ever before.
 That feeling of exhilaration and triumph is best demonstrated by the yelps, grunts and other non-verbals that start to scream out of each ear as the song draws to its end, like an entire village rejoicing in Gabriel's victory.